Using Leadership as a Buzzword – Just Don’t

 Exactly what part of this is Leadership or Leadership development?
 The closest thing I see here is that they are looking for someone who has been in a low-level Leadership position, like a Shift Lead.
 That is not Leadership or Leadership development.
 And “Experience not necessary“?
 A “background in management“?
 These are not things that scream Leadership or Leadership development either.

-Other things you learn during Leadership studies are the difference between management and Leadership, calculated risk-taking, and what Leadership development really is.
+Other things you learn during Leadership studies are the difference between management and leadership, calculated risk-taking, and what Leadership development is.
 Leadership development is defined as a program or activity that makes people become better leaders, meaning becoming better risk-takers, avoiding management ideas, and how to develop others to do the same.

 A few questions come to mind when I read job descriptions like the ones I have provided.
 Are entry-level positions a part of their Leadership structure?
 Are those in entry-level positions or management positions going to be encouraged to take risks?
 Are the entry-level people or managers skilled in the art of developing risk-taking leaders?
-Of course, the answer to these basic questions is usually “no.” That means the organizations using the word are either ignorant of what they are seeking, or they are disingenuous, and neither of these would be an organization I would willingly subject myself to.
+Of course, the answer to these basic questions is usually “no.” That means the organizations using the word are either ignorant of what they are seeking or disingenuous, and neither of these would be an organization I would willingly subject myself to.

 If you are seeking people to join what you’re calling your “leadership development program” (knowing that 61 percent of companies offer absolutely no leadership training at all), then make it a point to be very clear about your intentions and also be clear about the expected results of the program.
 In other words, don’t say silly things like “Leadership Development Program” or “Management Trainee” when they are simply becoming salespeople or customer service representatives.
 That is horribly misleading.